indranil6/react-analytics-tracker/README.md

 The `AnalyticsTracker` component accepts the following props:

+- `appName` (optional) : Specifies the application name to include in the analytics payload sent to the server

+- `appName` (optional) : Specifies the application version to include in the analytics payload sent to the server

 - `heartBeatInterval` (optional): Specifies the interval (in milliseconds) for sending periodic heartbeat reports.
 Defaults to 4000 milliseconds.

 - `customPayload` (optional): An object containing custom data to include in the analytics payload sent to the server.

 - `customProperties` (optional): An object containing custom properties to add to each tracked event in the analytics payload.